Migrating from Dynamics GP to D365 Business Central

 • Data Migration Tools Available – There are multiple tools provided by Microsoft to ease the transition between the systems.
 There is no need to build custom integration processes using antiquated tools like Integration Manager as there was in Dynamics GP.
 Most of the data sets with D365 BC offer pre-configured Excel import processes (either from the window with the system or via configuration packages).
 If your organization is pleased with the current GP configuration, utilizing the Dynamics GP to BC connector or Intelligent Cloud replication process (requires GP 2018R2) could be alternative options to quickly migrate existing data into D365 BC.

-• Partner with a Partner – Now that it is clear that migration from GP to BC may not be a simple process, it is easy to understand why it is critical to select the right resource to aid in your transition.
+• Partner with a Partner - Now that it is clear that migration from GP to BC may not be a simple process, it is easy to understand why it is critical to select the right resource to aid in your transition.
 Not all D365 BC partners are equal in terms of support, level of expertise and certifications.
 A key differentiator among partners would be whether they are Microsoft Cloud Service Providers (CSP) or not.
-This allows them to provide end-to-end assessment, design, deployment and support services to all MS cloud services in your Office 365 Tenant (Exchange, Azure AD, etc.).
+This allows them to provide end-to-end assessment, design, deployment and support services to all MS cloud services in your Microsoft 365 Tenant (Exchange, Azure AD, etc.).
 It also provides a single point of contact from a licensing perspective.
-The ideal partner is not only one that understands Dynamics GP and D365 Business Central, but also supports the other Office 365 services due to the integrated nature of D365 Business Central.
+The ideal partner is not only one that understands Dynamics GP and D365 Business Central, but also supports the other Microsoft 365 services due to the integrated nature of D365 Business Central.
 In addition, they should be a valued advisor that offers valuable assistance and provides the ability to grow with your organization.

 Hopefully, at this point, you’re not scared off about the migration.
 Instead, you have some insight into what can be a complex process.
 Dynamics 365 Business Central offers an exciting opportunity to leverage technology not previously available in Dynamics GP.
 As a Microsoft CSP Provider, FMT can help you get from point A to point B.